jrrohrer/yarn-stasher-rails/NOTES.md

   6/8
     - readme & license updated
     - fixed the redirect path on successful login to go to the home page rather than the user#show page
-    - styled links as buttons
+    - styled links as buttons; customized submit buttons
     - fixed footer position to bottom of page